-- 1. The FS-10 for each program area should reflect only the program area allocation for the 2021-22 school year. - 2.
+- 1. The FS-10 for each program area should reflect only the program area allocation for the 2024-25 school year. - 2.
 Carryover funds should not be included in the FS-10. - 3.
-Funds being transfered must be reflected in the program budget to which they are originally allocated, not be included in the FS-10 to the program to which the use is being transferred. - 4.
-LEA's must clearly identify the specific use of Transferability Funding in the FS-10 and Budget Narrative for the fund source from which the use of funds are being transferred. - 16.
-The amount of funds shown in the space below reflects the LEA's 2021-22 Title IV, Part A allocation, as identified previously in the application.
+Funds being transferred must be reflected in the program budget to which they are originally allocated, not be included in the FS-10 to the program to which the use is being transferred.

+- 4. LEAs must clearly identify the specific use of Transferability Funding in the FS-10 and Budget Narrative for the fund source from which the use of funds are being transferred. - 5.
+The FS-10 and Budget Narrative are used to provide NYSED with a specific itemization of proposed project expenditures and to provide NYSED and the Office of the State Comptroller with the necessary documentation upon which payments can be based.
+FS-10s with missing quantities or unit costs, or with terms such as "TBD" or "Varies" cannot be accepted on the FS-10 or Budget Narrative forms. - 6.
+All program activities should be explicitly aligned with proposed expenditures represented in the FS-10 budget.
+Please identify the expenditures by Title IV, Part A Use Funds category to align with the Title IV, Part A Use of Funds Chart. - The amount of funds shown in the space below reflects the LEA's 2024-25 Title IV, Part A allocation, as identified previously in the application.
 This is the amount to be used as the LEA completes Items #17 and #18.

-17. Upload a completed and signed copy of the FS-10 Budget for Title IV, Part A.
+10,000.00 - 17.
+Upload a completed and signed copy of the FS-10 Budget for Title IV, Part A. (Please click here to view an instructional video about completing the FS-10 and budget narrative for Title IV Part A.)